gwaidan/metro-modular/ColonelMIDI/readme.md

 -zener diodes to protect USB data lines against over/reverse voltage;

--modern SOT236 high-current CMOS schmitt trigger buffers for LED driving and buffering;
+-modern SOT236 high-current CMOS schmitt trigger buffers for LED driving and signal buffering;

 -LEDs located directly in front of the ports they indicate;